UrQuan1/scummvm/README.md

 ### 3.18) Simon the Sorcerer games notes

-If you have the dual version of Simon the Sorcerer 1 or 2 on CD, you will find the Windows version in the main directory of the CD and the DOS version in the DOS directory of the CD.
+If you have the dual version of Simon the Sorcerer I or II on CD, you will find the Windows version in the main directory of the CD and the DOS version in the DOS directory of the CD.